-Base Salary: In 2010, the Company's Board of Directors approved management's strategy to build a product, system and technology based company that is focused on peer and near peer threats to U.S. National Security, rather than asymmetric or terrorist threats.
-The strategy was based in part on the 2010 Department of Defense ("DoD") Unmanned Systems Strategic Road Map which called for a new class of tactical unmanned aerial vehicles to be fielded by 2020, which could successfully perform their mission in anti-access/area-denied or contested environments.
-In 2011, the Budget Control Act of 2011("BCA") was established as law, which limited U.S. Federal Government discretionary spending, including DoD spending, which led to a significant U.S. defense industry contraction.
-Taking into consideration the continued focus on internal investments in certain growth opportunities and related technologies, intellectual property, and new platforms and systems that the Company was making and continues to make in its core businesses and consistent with the Company's long term strategy, the base salaries of all of our named executive officers are frozen at either 2014 or 2015 compensation levels.
-The salary freezes reflect the Compensation Committee's emphasis on aligning pay, execution of the previously approved long term strategic plan of the Company and performance, taking into consideration the continued focus on internal investments in certain growth opportunities and related technologies, intellectual property, and new platforms and systems that the Company has been making and continues to make in its core businesses.
-The intent of the Compensation Committee is to construct a compensation program that continues to place significant emphasis on performancebased and long-term incentives, while being mindful of the DoD's budgetary environment and providing salaries that align with peer compensation data.
-The Compensation Committee strives for executive compensation to be at or near the median of peer companies' executive compensation.

-- Long-Term Equity Incentives: Since 2013, the Company has issued an approximate 50%/50% mix (at target) of performance-based and time-based equity incentives, and the Company followed the same practice in 2018.
-After receiving feedback from the Company's stockholders and a compensation consultant, the Compensation Committee modified the metrics for the 2018 performance-based restricted stock unit awards ("RSUs"), to provide that (a) 50% of such RSUs vest based on total shareholder return ("TSR") for the Company's common stock relative to the Company's peers during a three year period, and (b) 50% of such RSUs vest based on the Company's EBITDA growth during a three year period.
+- Base Salary: In 2010, the Company's Board of Directors approved management's strategy to build a product, system and technology based company focused on peer and near peer threats to U.S. National Security.
+In 2011, the Budget Control Act of 2011("BCA") was established and limited U.S. Federal Government discretionary spending, including Department of Defense ("DoD") spending, which led to a significant U.S. defense industry contraction.
+Taking into consideration the continued focus on internal investments in certain growth opportunities and related technologies, intellectual property, and new platforms and systems that the Company was making and continues to make in its core businesses and consistent with the Company's long term strategy, the base salaries of our Chief Executive Officer and a majority of our other executive officers remained frozen at either 2014 or 2015 compensation levels.
+The salary freezes reflect the Compensation Committee's emphasis on aligning pay, execution of the previously approved longterm strategic plan of the Company and performance.
+The intent of the Compensation Committee is to construct a compensation program that continues to place significant emphasis on performance-based and long-term incentives, while being mindful of the DoD's budgetary environment and providing salaries that align with peer compensation data.
+The Compensation Committee strives for executive compensation to be at or near the median of peer companies' executive compensation. - Long-Term Equity Incentives: Since 2013, the Company has issued an approximate 50%/50% mix (at target) of performance-based and time-based equity incentives, and the Company followed the same practice in 2019.
+The performance-based restricted stock unit awards ("RSUs") granted in 2019 provide that (a) 50% of such RSUs vest based on total shareholder return ("TSR") for the Company's common stock relative to the Company's peers during a three-year period, and (b) 50% of such RSUs vest based on the Company's Adjusted EBITDA growth during a three-year period.
 The time-based RSUs cliff vest 100% at the end of five years, which the Compensation Committee believes provides a strong long-term retention tool and long-term alignment with stockholder interests.
-Additionally, the Chief Executive Officer's RSUs granted in 2018 are subject to a five-year deferral period under which the common stock underlying such RSUs will not be issued and released until five years after the applicable vesting date. - Change in Control Agreements: The Company will not enter into any new change in control agreements that contain excise tax gross-ups and will remove any existing excise tax gross-up provisions when existing agreements are renewed or materially amended. - Anti-Hedging and Anti-Pledging Policy: The Company continued its policy that prohibits any hedging and pledging transactions by directors and executive officers. - Stock Ownership Target Guideline: The Compensation Committee continued its stock ownership target guideline for our Chief Executive Officer of 1% of our outstanding shares of common stock, including all shares subject to options, RSUs, Employee Stock Purchase Plan ("Purchase Plan") purchases, open market purchases and 401(k) holdings. - Clawback Policy: The Compensation Committee continued its Incentive Compensation Recoupment Policy, under which the Company will seek to recover full or partial portions of cash and equity-based incentive compensation received by executive officers when such incentive compensation (i) was tied to the achievement of financial results that are subsequently restated to correct an accounting error due to material noncompliance with financial reporting requirements and (ii) would have been lower based upon the subsequently restated financial results.
+Additionally, the Chief Executive Officer's RSUs granted in 2018 and 2019 are subject to a five-year deferral period under which the common stock underlying such RSUs will not be issued and released until five years after the applicable vesting date.

+- Change in Control Agreements: The Company continued its commitment not to enter into any new change in control agreements that contain excise tax gross-ups and will remove any existing excise tax gross-up provisions when existing agreements are renewed or materially amended. - Anti-Hedging and Anti-Pledging Policy: The Company continued its policy that prohibits any hedging and pledging transactions of the Company's securities by directors and executive officers. - Stock Ownership Target Guideline: The Compensation Committee continued its stock ownership target guideline for our Chief Executive Officer of 1% of our outstanding shares of common stock, including all shares subject to options, RSUs, Employee Stock Purchase Plan ("Purchase Plan") purchases, open market purchases and 401(k) holdings. - Clawback Policy: The Compensation Committee continued its Incentive Compensation Recoupment Policy, under which the Company will seek to recover full or partial portions of cash and equity-based incentive compensation received by executive officers when such incentive compensation (a) was tied to the achievement of financial results that are subsequently restated to correct an accounting error due to material noncompliance with financial reporting requirements and (b) would have been lower based upon the subsequently restated financial results.